bencoveney/barrelsby/README.md

 ### `-n [name]` or `--name [name]`

-Specifies the name to use for creating new barrels (and identifying old ones). `.ts` wil be appended if not included in the name.
+Specifies the name to use for creating new barrels (and identifying old ones). `.ts` will be appended if not included in the name.
 Barrels names will be defaulted to `index.ts`.

 ### `-s [mode]` or `--structure [mode]`